 More Fantasy News

-Jones finished fourth in the Federated Auto Parts 400 at Richmond Raceway Saturday night.
+Jones finished fifth in the Super Start Batteries 400 at Kansas Speedway Thursday night.